tag: [work] [automavision] [phygital] [digi]

 — Su Shi 蘇軾, Written on the Wall at West Forest Temple 題西林壁

 This body of work has been strongly affected by the current quarantine life in which one’s computer almost becomes the only interface to architecture design.
-The urge of seeking a physical construction format for architecture design has to be suppressed and translated to digital construction.
+The urge to seek a physical construction format for architecture design has to be suppressed and translated to digital construction.
 A workflow to create a digital mountain with parts physically connected through curation and simulation is introduced.
 Through the lens of a computer, one can experience from a non-human-centric perspective through a quasi-autonomous procedure.

-Digital material can be understanding with the logic of computer science.
+Digital material can be understood with the logic of computer science.
 A digital light source can be used as a separator.
 Each brightness range can be applied with a desirable material on one asset.
-A digital camera can be used as a mask which gives a platform for physical and digital material to blur the barriers from one and another.
+A digital camera can be used as a mask which gives a platform for physical and digital material to blur the barriers from one another.